SupraCoNeX/scnx-rateman/README.md

   ```
   phy1;start
   ```
-  > In the current version (VERSION HERE), it might be necessary to close the telnet connect and repeat step 3 in above.
+  > Due to some bug(?), sometimes monitoring the tx status does not work right from the start in the current version (VERSION HERE), and a restart of the telnet connection is required (see step 3 above).

 ### How to set MCS rates?